stanfordpython/python-assignments/final-proj/sampleproposal.md

 ## Resources

-All of our data is going to come from the APIs described above, but we're also going to hand-code some test recipes for small data sets to make sure the general logic is working.
+All of our data is going to come from the APIs described above, but we're also going to hand-code some test characters for small data sets to make sure the general logic is working.